fallen-icarus/cardano-loans/README.md

 The `offerDeposit` field tells the protocol how much you used to satisfy the minUTxOValue value for the Offer UTxO.
 It will be returned to you when the borrower accepts the offer.

-The lender's credential must approve so that the Lender ID is cryptographically paired to that lender.
+The lender's credential must approve the transaction so that the Lender ID is cryptographically paired to that lender.
 This prevents others from polluting the Lender ID queries for that lender.
 This also ensures that the lender did not mistakenly specify the wrong credential type in the redeemer.

 > NOTE: It is technically possible to specify a staking pubkey hash as a staking script hash and
 > have Offer creation succeed if the staking address is withdrawn from in the same transaction.
 If